anhtu-pham/Federalist-Papers-Analysis/HW1.md

 -   "Natural Language Processing (NLP)". https://en.wikipedia.org/wiki/Natural_language_processing.
 -   "Natural Language Processing in Healthcare". https://www.healthcatalyst.com/insights/how-healthcare-nlp-taps-unstructured-datas-potential
 -   "Data types (Transact-SQL)". https://learn.microsoft.com/en-us/sql/t-sql/data-types/data-types-transact-sql?view=sql-server-ver16

 4. Consider vectors of size 2.
 Show that the Euclidean norm of such vectors satisfy the three properties of a norm.

-4. Consider vectors of size 2.
-Show that the Euclidean norm of such vectors satisfy the three properties of a norm.